 #5 Canned Pumpkin

 Canned pumpkin, a fibre-rich veggie is a perfect natural remedy for dogs with sensitive tummies.
 Make sure the pumpkin you serve is pure, with no extra spices.
 Pumpkin has an abundance of soluble fibre, which soothes the irritated bowel movement.
-Further, the soluble fibre causes the delay of the GI tract transit time, therefore calming the digestive tract to avoid diarrhoea.
+Further, the soluble fibre causes the delay of the GI tract transit time, therefore calming the digestive tract to avoid diarrhea.

-Pumpkin is also a great source of potassium, which is something your pet may lose from diarrhoea.
+Pumpkin is also a great source of potassium, which is something your pet may lose from diarrhea.
 Low potassium can the body can cause weakness, heart rate irregularities, pains, fatigue, and many other health problems.

 For small dogs, half a teaspoon of pumpkin is enough, while one teaspoon for adult canines.

 In the end, if these natural remedies don't improve the digestive system of your dog, you must consult your vet for a complete health inspection.

 Paw and Glory love dogs and we will feed you tips and tricks to keep your furry friends happy, if your doggy has been struggling with their health why not treat them to a gift, a customised Pet Portraits blanket they can use as a comforter or one of our funny portraits to lighten their mood!

 April 14, 2022 5 min read 0 Comments